captionpoint/captionpoint-plays/THE-LUCKIEST.md

 not with your fairy fucking godmother.
 ---
 That’s not my plan
----
 that’s not your plan
 ---
-I don’t want to believe
+I don’t want to believe it’s God’s fucking plan
----
-that it’s God’s fucking plan
 ---
 but it’s happening so.
 ---